"I have found it very stimulating."

 "The JAC does what it says on the tin, judges are now appointed solely on merit."

-"What made a huge difference for me was the shadowing.
-I think that having some degree of court sense is helpful for the qualifying test too."
+"What made a huge difference for me was the shadowing."

 "The 20 days a year that I sit are one of the most enjoyable parts of my professional life."